 JRC Research Assistant, Cardiovascular Group, Dept of Medicine, King's College School of Medicine & Dentistry, 1992-1996.

 I was very fortunate to begin my career in scientific research within a distinguished team headed by the (then) BHF Professor of Cardiovascular Research John F. Martin, in collaboration with Dr Jorge D. Erusalimsky and Prof Ian Zachary, both former researchers at the Imperial Cancer Research Fund laboratories, Lincolns Inn Fields, London.

 I developed an in vitro model system of blood stem cell maturation, using a magnetic separation technique to purify blood stem cells from human umbilical cord blood.
-We used this model system to study the biological mechanisms involved in the decision of stem cells to mature along particular blood cell lineages.
+My model system was the first to produce red blood cells and platelets in vitro and was an important breakthrough for the development of umbilical cord blood banks for stem cell transplants for patients with leukemia.
+I used the system to study the biological mechanisms involved in the decision of stem cells to mature along particular blood cell lineages.
 The cell signalling mechanisms that control the fate of stem cells in commitment to either the red cell or the platelet pathway were investigated.
 The model system was also used to investigate platelet fragmentation in collaborative studies with Prof Steve P. Watson in the Dept of Pharmacology, Oxford University and also by Dr Elisabeth Cramer, INSERM, France, published in Blood, 1997.